albarkeo/auto-question-formatter/README.md

 # Question Formatter
-A program written in Go to format minimally altered input text directly from Word to a Brightspace import ready CSV File.
+A program written in Go to format minimally altered input text directly from Word to a Brightspace import-ready CSV File.

 It currently supports:
 - Multiple Choice (MC)